-Wrongful Death Lawyers
+Wrongful Death Lawyers in Los Angeles, California

 What Damages Can I Recover in a Wrongful Death Claim?

 When a victim dies as a result of the negligence of another party, the survivors of the decedent suffer both economic and non-economic damages.
 The emotional distress associated with a loved one's death can be debilitating.
 The loss of love, companionship, comfort, affection, and guidance that your loved one provided is just one of the damages a wrongful death lawyer from Wilshire Law Firm can help you recover.
 Survivors of the victim may additionally recover wrongful death damages based on: